Skip to content

 Collision diagram, leaving road and colliding with a tree

-Why are provisional drivers involved in high numbers of crashes?
+Reasons provisional drivers are involved in high numbers of crashes

 The high involvement of provisional drivers in crashes seems to be partly due to inexperience because driving is a new skill.